raserrano/steemit_helper/reports/treeplanted_withDelegation.md

 </ol>
 <center><h3>EACH DOLLAR (sent to Cameroon)<br/>=<br/>1 TREE PLANTED</h3></center>
 <h4>***PLANT A TREE AND GET PAID FOR IT. <br />IT WOULD BE NICE IF SEND IT AS FREE UP VOTE GIFT TO SOMEBODY!***</h4>
+<h3>Delegate SP to @treeplanter to help me to plant more trees</h3>
+How we should set up the investment program.
+Please could you help me with that to count some profitable model for us and steemians who will delegate the SP to us?
+Thanks.
+Before this is done remove this part (about delegation) from the report.
 <h3>My rules</h3>
 <ol>
 <li>Each post/comment could be upvoted by me only once – if you send the same post/comment again, your contribution is going to be considered as donation without upvoting</li>